AnotherSadGit/mslearn-interact-with-data-blazor-web-apps/BlazingPizza/README_BlazorNotes/README_BlazorNotes_General.md

 Folders and files that appear in a vanilla project created from a Blazor project template.

 See MS Learn page "ASP.NET Core Blazor project structure", https://learn.microsoft.com/en-us/aspnet/core/blazor/project-structure

+### _Imports.razor
+Razor directives to automatically import into each component page.  eg @using directives for namespaces that may be used in each component.

 Displaying an Alert
 -------------------